jljakin2/product-feedback-next/README.md

 ### What I learned

 There were a lot of firsts for me in this project.
 I really wanted to push my comfort zone in terms of testing out new tech.
 It was my first time using a headless CMS, Next.js, and GraphQL/Apollo Client.
-There was a lot of tinkering and testing out best practices for the needs of the project.
+There was a lot of tinkering and testing best practices for the needs of the project.

 **What I liked**:
 I liked using the GraphQL APIs mostly because of how simple the syntax was and how much control you have over what data comes back from the API.
 I also really liked using Next.js.
 The simplified routing and image handling made things super easy.
 I also liked the flexibility to generate static and server side props depending on your needs.
 Next.js will be my go-to tech moving forward.